Empowerment And Social Change EDUC5408

 - Available to Erasmus Students: Yes

 This course defines the key terms of empowerment and social justice.
-Students will explore the application of human rights and anti-oppressive practices ion local and global settings.
+Students will explore the application of human rights and anti-oppressive practices in local and global settings.

 5* 4-hour sessions on Mondays

-Students will write an 800-word blog in which they write a persuasive argument to support the social movement or campaign discussed in the essay
+Assignment 1: Blog (800 words).
+Students must write a persuasive argument to support a social movement or campaign - 25%

 The course aims to define the key terms of empowerment and social justice.
-Students will explore the application of human rights and anti-oppressive practices ion local and global settings.
+Students will explore the application of human rights and anti-oppressive practices in local and global settings.

 Intended Learning Outcomes of Course